Shirshasana: Description

-In the Supported Headstand (Salamba Shirshasana), the body is completely inverted, and held upright supported by the forearms and the crown of the head.
-In his Light on Yoga, B. K. S. Iyengar uses a forearm support, with the fingers interlocked around the head, for the basic posture Shirshasana I and its variations; he demonstrates a Western-style tripod headstand, the palms of the hands on the ground with raised elbows, for Shirshasana II and III; and other supports for further variants.
+In Supported Headstand (Salamba Shirshasana), the body is completely inverted and held upright supported by the forearms and the crown of the head.
+In Light on Yoga, B. K. S. Iyengar uses a forearm support, with the fingers interlocked around the head, for the basic posture Shirshasana I and its variations; he demonstrates a Western-style tripod headstand, the palms of the hands on the ground with raised elbows, for Shirshasana II and III; and other supports for further variants.
 Iyengar names and illustrates ten variants in all, as well as several preparatory and transitional poses.

 The yoga headstand is nicknamed "king" of all the asanas.
 A variety of other asanas can be used to build the required upper body strength and balance.

 Shirshasana, alongside Sarvangasana and Padmasana, is one of the asanas most often reported as the cause of an injury.